Mealtime with kids is hectic, we know! It’s why kids often eat separately, but there are some great reasons to eat together as a family if you can.

 Go!
 Kidz is also here to help with our super healthy ready-to-eat children’s meals, such as chicken nuggets, cottage pie, mac n cheese, lasagne and meatballs and pasta bolognese, that are ready in a flash, so families can easily eat together even when not sharing the same food.

-Developed with the help of Skye Swaney, formerly Senior Dietitian at the Healthy Kids Association, every one of our all-natural kids' meals has a 4 or 5 star health rating and contains 1-3 serves of vegetables.
+Developed with the help of Skye Swaney, formerly Senior Dietitian at the Healthy Kids Association, every one of our all-natural kids' meals has a 3½ to 4½ health star rating and contains up to 3 serves of vegetables.
 Best of all, they are a big hit with even the most fussy eaters, helping to make mealtimes easier and happier for busy Sydney parents and carers.
 If you have any questions about any of our meals, let us know.